ckan/ckan/README.rst

 -------
 For general discussion around CKAN, you can write to the `Google Group`_.

-If you need help with CKAN and and want to ask a or want to ask a question about CKAN, use either the `ckan-dev`_ mailing list or the `CKAN tag on Stack Overflow`_ (try searching the Stack Overflow and ckan-dev `archives`_ for an answer to your question first).
+If you need help with CKAN or want to ask a question, use either the `ckan-dev`_ mailing list or the `CKAN tag on Stack Overflow`_ (try searching the Stack Overflow and ckan-dev `archives`_ for an answer to your question first).